charly-lang/charly/docs/guide.md

 This allows the interpreter to reuse the same object for all primitives of the same type.

 This principle applies to all language primitives.
-The primitive class `Array` for example, specified a method called `push` which inserts an element into the array.
+The primitive class `Array` for example, specifies a method called `push` which inserts an element into the array.

 ### Method arguments